-The District has a total of six reserve accounts, those accounts being, Vector Control Joint Powers Association: Contingency Fund, Public Agency Retirement Services: Rate Stabilization, California Asset Management Program (CAMP): Public Health Emergency, CAMP: Repair and Replace, CAMP: Operating reserve and CAMP: Capital reserve.
+The District has a total of six reserve accounts, those accounts being: Vector Control Joint Powers Association: Contingency Fund; Public Agency Retirement Services: Rate Stabilization; California Asset Management Program (CAMP): Public Health Emergency; CAMP: Repair and Replace; CAMP Operating reserve and CAMP: Capital reserve.
 The Board of Trustees has established a stated target fund level for each of the designated funds.
-The General Manager performs an annual review and analysis of each of the designated funds that is presented to the Board of Trustees at a public meeting upon reviewing the annual budget, if any significant change is expected to happen from a designated fund, and when a fund balance is less than the established target fund level for a specific designated fund.
+The General Manager performs an annual review and analysis of each of the designated funds that is presented to the Board of Trustees at a public meeting.